 Vanderbilt researchers have developed a device which allows the performance of minimally invasive ophthalmic orbital surgery.
 The device is a flexible image-guided endoscope that provides access to the retrobulbar space.
 The device also provides instrumental access to the lesion site with minimal collateral tissue damage.
 The device is anticipated to improve visualization, and reduce complications and surgery time.

-- Saline flushing of orbit duting traditional surgery leads to tissue inflammation and decreased field of view
+Saline flushing of orbit during traditional surgery leads to tissue inflammation and decreased field of view

 This device is comprised of a flexible, multi-lumen tube housing (a) an optical fiber for imaging, (b) a fluid port (for purge fluid), and (c) conduits for ablation, coagulation, and medication delivery instruments.
-The tip of the endoscope is magnetic, allowing for continuous tracking during the procedure.
-The desirability of this device is further increased if the ablation instrument is a low invasiveness laser.
+The tip of the endoscope is magnetically tracked, allowing for continuous localization during the procedure.
+The desirability of this device is further increased if the ablation instrument is a low-invasiveness laser.

 Intellectual Property Status